 Director Shah contributes meaningfully in meetings, asks questions when necessary, approaches each meeting with a critical eye and regularly catches mistakes in meeting minutes, reflecting his noteworthy attention to detail.

 Touted as having a thorough understanding of policies and Roberts’ Rules, Director Shah conducts himself with a highly professional manner during meetings.

-In addition to being a member of the board, Director Shah also holds a position on the Senate and has experience as a Residence Life Don, which is helpful in connecting with the student body.
+In addition to being a member of the board, Director Shah also has experience as a Residence Life Don, which is helpful in connecting with the student body.

 Though initially responding to the interview request, Director Shah did not answer when contacted for his board review.